Living Donation

 Blood

-Most organ transplants would not occur without adequate blood supplies, but only 4% of the population donates blood.
+Most organ transplants would not occur without adequate blood supplies, but only 3% of the eligible population donates blood.
 One blood donation saves as many as three lives, and healthy adults can donate blood every 56 days.
 Make saving lives a habit by donating regularly.
 Appointments to give blood can be coordinated through your local blood bank.
 To locate a blood bank near you, visit the American Association of Blood Banks (AABB).

 Living Organ Donation